 1 teaspoonful Pineapple Syrup.

-Stir; strain into Fancy Wineglass with Fruit and serve.
+Stir; strain into Claret glass; ornament with Fruit and serve.

 (For a Party of 6—Use a small punch bowl)

 1 jigger Maraschino.

 1 jigger Sir Robert Burnette’s Old Tom Gin.

 1 jigger Lemon Juice.